Future-Gadgets-Labs/PhoneWave/CONTRIBUTING.md

 - Tell us what you are planning before you start.

-- Each new peice of code you add should be:
+- Each new piece of code you add should be:
     - documented, at least self explanatory.
     - and tests should be added, and must pass.